akuklev/HOCC/README.md

-Some 6 years ago, co-founder and former CEO of JetBrains Sergey Dmitriev told me about his long-standing hope to establish a database of mathematical results, definitions, conjectures, constructions and proofs.
+Some 6 years ago, co-founder and former CEO of JetBrains Sergey Dmitriev told me about his long-standing hope to establish a database of mathematical results, definitions, conjectures, constructions, and proofs.
 This database should allow content-based search and connect related results into a web.
 Ideally, it should also connect results on mathematical objects of similar structure even if their relatedness is not apparent and unknown to the respective authors.
 These ideas got some traction inside the mathematical community, as exemplified by the